Jean Leclercq (monk)

-Jean Leclercq, O.S.B.
-(31 January 1911 – 27 October 1993), was a French Benedictine monk, the author of classic studies on Lectio Divina and the history of inter-monastic dialogue, as well as the life and theology of Saint Bernard of Clairvaux.
+Jean Leclercq OSB (31 January 1911 – 27 October 1993), was a French Benedictine monk, the author of classic studies on Lectio Divina and the history of inter-monastic dialogue, as well as the life and theology of Saint Bernard of Clairvaux.
 LeClercq is perhaps best known in the English speaking world for his seminal work The Love of Learning and the Desire for God: A Study of Monastic Culture.

 Early life

 Leclercq was born in Avesnes, Pas-de-Calais, in 1911 as the second of four children.
 His family moved a great deal due to the first world war.
 From 1920 to 1928 he attended the College of St-Pierre-de-Fourmies.
 As a young man, he sought to enter Clervaux Abbey in Luxembourg as a brother, but was twice refused.
 Instead, he was finally accepted only as a postulant for the priesthood.
 On 22 September 1928, he was received as a postulant.
 On 24 June 1929, he would be received as a novice.
 On 29 June 1930, he would make his simple vows as a Benedictine monk.
 He then began his two-year study of Philosophy at Clervaux Abbey.
 Upon completion, he then served one year of military service as a second gunner in the artillery at Metz in Lorraine.
 He then moved to complete his theological studies at the Benedictine Pontifical University of Sant'Anselmo in Rome, Italy, from October 1933 to June 1937.
 He was ordained to the priesthood on 19 September 1936.
 He then transferred to the Institut Catholique of Paris to complete his final year of theological studies.